Bereisung Lippeverband Lippe-Fähre Maifisch. Foto: Stefan Tuschy/EGLV

 The Lippeverband

-The Lippeverband was founded on 18 January 1926, as a water management association for the middle and lower sections of the Lippe river.
-We cooperated closely with the Emschergenossenschaft from the start, as the oldest German water association.
+The Lippeverband was founded on 19 January 1926, as a water management association for the middle and lower sections of the Lippe river.
+From the start, we cooperated closely with the Emschergenossenschaft, which is the oldest German water association.
 The two associations work together under the aegis of a harmonised organisational structure.
-As an autonomous public sector entity, the Lippeverband is supported and financed by its members: City administrations, businesses and mining companies.
-The members participate in opinion-forming and decisions through the annual meetings and association councils.
+The Lippeverband is a public sector entity, paid for by its members – which include cities, municipal administrations, mining organisations and businesses.
+We have been active in our region for a hundred years.
+On the basis of this experience, we reliably deliver services in the context of the public sector – without profit orientation and in the public interest.

 • Care and maintenance of waterways